A. Locusts devastate the land of Judah.

 And what the crawling locust left, the consuming locust has eaten.

 a.
 The word of the LORD that came to Joel: The prophet Joel spoke to the southern kingdom of Judah without making reference to the northern kingdom of Israel.
-It’s hard know his exact time, because Joel doesn’t mention any other kings or prophets.
+It’s hard to know when he prophesied because Joel doesn’t mention any other kings or prophets.
 Many scholars date the book of Joel to 835 B.C.

 i.
 This makes Joel a pre-exilic prophet, who served before the fall of the northern kingdom of Israel (721 B.C.) and the southern kingdom of Judah (586 B.C.).
 Other pre-exilic prophets include Obadiah, Jonah, Hosea, Amos, Isaiah, and Micah.
 Joel is one of the earliest prophets – only Obadiah prophesied before his time (845 B.C.).

 ii.
 835 B.C. was a time of turmoil and transition in Judah, at the end of the reign of the Queen Mother Athaliah and the beginning of the reign of King Joash.
-Athaliah seized power at the sudden death in battle of her son Ahaziah, who only reigned one year (2 Kings 8:26, 2 Kings 11:1).
+Athaliah seized power at the sudden death in battle of her son Ahaziah, who only reigned for one year (2 Kings 8:26, 2 Chronicles 22:2).
 Athaliah killed all her son’s heirs, except for one who was hidden in the temple and escaped – one-year-old Joash (2 Kings 11:3).
-Her six-year reign of terror ended in 835 B.C. when the High Priest Jehoiada overthrew Athaliah and set the seven-year-old Joash on the throne (2 Kings 11:4-21).
+Athaliah’s six-year reign of terror ended in 835 B.C. when the high priest Jehoiada overthrew her and set the seven-year-old Joash on the throne (2 Kings 11:4-21).

 iii.
 During her six years as queen over Judah, Athaliah reigned wickedly.
 She was the granddaughter of the ungodly King Omri of Israel – making her daughter or niece to Ahab, one of Israel’s worst kings (2 Kings 8:26).
 Athaliah raised her son Ahaziah to reign in the wicked pattern of Ahab, and even brought in Ahab’s counselors to advise him (2 Chronicles 22:2-4).
 When Ahaziah was killed in battle Athaliah seized power and set her other sons to do evil, even desecrating the temple and its sacred things (2 Chronicles 24:7).